 Review and Outlook

-These are the variables long-term owners of a business care about and research.
-We also believe these variables have started moving in the right direction for many of our companies.
-We remain optimistic about our holdings’ prospects and continue to search for new ideas and opportunities while remaining patient and investing only when we believe our target companies are trading at attractive prices relative to their intrinsic values.
+We are optimistic about the long-term prospects of the companies in which we are invested and continue to search for new ideas and investment opportunities while remaining patient and initiating a position only when we believe the target companies are trading at attractive prices relative to their intrinsic values.

 Top Contributors/Detractors to Performance